neeravsree/audition-api/INSTRUCTIONS.md

 ./gradlew bootRun

 The application will start on [http://localhost:8080](http://localhost:8080).
+Swagger Url for testing: http://localhost:8080/swagger-ui/index.html

 ### 4. How to Use the Application